Turnover Orders and Cook Islands Trusts

 A turnover order is a court directive aimed at a person.
 Whether it results in asset recovery depends on whether that person can actually do what the court demands.

 A trust where the settlor served as co-trustee or protector, funded the trust during active litigation, selected a compliant trustee, or continued treating trust assets as personal property creates the opposite conditions.
 The court will look past the formal structure, conclude that the debtor can cause compliance, and impose sanctions until the debtor does so.
-Every case where a turnover order led to asset recovery—Anderson, Lawrence, Allen, Solow—involved a trust where the debtor retained practical control or funded the trust in response to a known claim.
+Every case where a turnover order produced a contempt finding—Anderson, Lawrence, Allen, Solow—involved a trust where the debtor retained practical control or funded the trust in response to a known claim.

-The case law across three decades of Cook Islands trust litigation confirms the pattern.
+The case law on Cook Islands trusts confirms the pattern.
 The turnover order is the opening move in the enforcement sequence, not the final one.
 What determines the outcome is the trust itself.

 Alper Law has structured offshore and domestic asset protection plans since 1991.
 Schedule a consultation or call (407) 444-0404.